clearloop/zosh/README.md

 zosh uses a custom consensus algorithm called [zoshBFT](/zoshbft.md) inspired by Hotstuff and its successors.
-Both the algorithm and networking stack are optimized from the ground up to support the unique demands of the crossing chain liqudity and privacy.
+Both the algorithm and networking stack are optimized from the ground up to support the unique demands of the crossing chain liquidity and privacy.

 ```mermaid
 flowchart LR